 The goal of Uppsala Health Summit 2020 is to support the work that take place on global and national levels to address antimicrobial resistance with a special focus on improving knowledge and changing behaviours.
 In workshops and in plenary sessions, the program will center on strategies for sustained change in behaviours.
 We will identify existing scalable, evidence-based solutions and discuss obstacles for implementation.
-What can we learn from other fields and do we need to reframe the messages for a start?
+What can we learn from other fields and do we need to reframe the messages for better impact?

 The dialogue at the summit will focus on:

 - Making Sense of Antibiotic Resistance: Communicate for Change